JacquesGarre/robot_escape/README.md

 ### Features to come:
 - Moving lights projections on the floor, that the robot would have to avoid (as in a jail)
 - More levels, making good use of the current physics/mechanics
+- Time the runs/levels and have a database to record speed runs